Introducing 'These Things Matter': A groundbreaking new exhibition exploring the destructive legacy of the British Empire

 The Bodleian Libraries has partnered with the Museum of Colour (MoC), and Fusion Arts to curate These Things Matter: Empire, Exploitation and Everyday Racism, a startling new exhibition exploring the devastating and long term effects of the British Empire.

-Available globally through the MoC's digital platform and in-person in Blackwell Hall at the Weston Library from Thursday 17 November 2022, These Things Matter shows how everyday communications maintained the British Empire and the Transatlantic Slave Trade.
+The exhibition is available globally through the MoC's digital platform and in-person in Blackwell Hall at the Weston Library from Thursday 17 November 2022.
+These Things Matter shows how everyday communications maintained the British Empire and the Transatlantic Slave Trade.
 Maps, letters and even The Bible were edited deliberately to manipulate millions of people and to justify the value of trading African bodies.

 These Things Matter is the brainchild of Samenua Sesher, founder of the Museum of Colour.
 This one-of-a-kind exhibition challenges visitors to consider new perspectives on a perilous time in our history.